hydrobricks/hydrobricks-doc/doc/advanced.rst

 * **Remaining rows**: one row per hydro unit that changes, with the identifier value followed by the area at each snapshot date.

 Hydro units not listed in the file are assumed unchanged.
-The ``ground`` fraction is adjusted automatically to preserve the total unit area.
+The generic soil cover fraction (``open``, or its ``ground`` alias) is adjusted automatically to preserve the total unit area.

 .. code-block:: text
    :caption: Example CSV file for land cover evolution (areas in km²).